dhuss42/ft_irc/progress.md

 			- it is waiting on the booleans to turn true but it should only check once respectively wether NICK, PASS, USER were successfull otherwise it will not delete the client object
 			- results in not properly closing the connection when pass is incorrect
 			- solution is to non-block authentication during newClient.
 The Client should be simply incldued in the list and the complete registration should only happen when all three commands are parsed and handled
+			- PASS, NICK, USER should send a return value that indicated wether the command sent during registration was successfull. if one of them fails the user has to be disconected

 [] handle USER Command
 	[] verify username